Health care provider responsibilities and standards, Oxford Commercial Supplement - 2022 UnitedHealthcare Administrative Guide

 Your office must adhere to policies regarding:

-As a participating care provider, you agree to certain access standards.
-You agree to arrange coverage for medical services, 24 hours a day, seven days a week, including:
+As a participating health care provider, you agree to certain access standards.
+You agree to arrange coverage for medical services, 24 hours a day, 7 days a week, including:

 In this regard, you are required to undertake new construction and renovations, as well as barrier reductions required to achieve program accessibility, following the established accessibility standards of the ADA guidelines.
-For complete details go to ADA. gov > Featured Topics > (scroll to) A Guide to Disability Rights Laws.
+For complete details go to ADA. gov > (search) A Guide to Disability Rights Laws.